Adjusted Connections I: Differential Cocycles for Principal Groupoid Bundles with Connection

+Conversely, given an adjustment groupoid, we will construct a Cartan connection in \ref{prop:Cartan_connection_from_adjustment}.
+From the constructions, it is clear that the adjustment defined by the Cartan connection on $\scG$ derived from an adjustment groupoid $\scA^\sfW$ yields again $\scA_\caH^\sfW=\scA^\sfW$. \end{proof}

+We start with the construction of the action mentioned in the above proof.
 In the following, let $\scG=(\sfG\rightrightarrows M)$ be a general Lie groupoid and $\frg[1]$ its Lie algebroid, regarded as a grade-shifted vector bundle.
 Furthermore, let $\caH$ be a Cartan connection on $\scG$.
-The adjustment groupoid for a general Lie groupoid $\scG$ we now construct is the action groupoid of a groupoid action of the tangent groupoid $\rmT[1]\scG$ on the tangent prolongation $\rmT[1]\frg[1]$ in the sense of \ref{def:right_action}.